notaryproject/specifications/specs/trust-store-trust-policy.md

   Delta CRLs are signed by the certificate issuing CAs.
 - **Indirect CRLs:** Special Case in which BaseCRLs and Delta CRLs are not signed by the certificate issuing CAs, instead they are signed with a completely different certificate.

-Implementations of the Notary Project specification MUST support BaseCRLs and Delta CRLs.
+Implementations of the [Notary Project verification specification](./signing-and-verification-workflow.md) MUST support BaseCRLs and Delta CRLs.
-Implementations of the Notary Project specification MAY support Indirect CRLs.
+Implementations of the [Notary Project verification specification](./signing-and-verification-workflow.md) MAY support Indirect CRLs.
-Implementations of the Notary Project specification support only HTTP CRL URLs.
+Implementations of the [Notary Project verification specification](./signing-and-verification-workflow.md) support only HTTP CRL URLs.

 Implementations MAY add support for caching CRLs and OCSP response to improve availability, latency and avoid network overhead.